the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 ### 3. Create a `config.yaml` file <a name="bh-step3"></a>

-Create a `config.yaml` file with the following information and save it in the folder we created in [Step 1](#bh-step1).
+Create a `config.yaml` file with the following information and save it in the folder we created in [Step 1: Preparing to Install](#bh-step1).

 ```yaml
 config: